npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 ## <a id="vsc"></a> Visual Studio Code Setup

-You are free to use any text editor for your project, however, we recommend beginners to use Visual Studio Code (VS Code).
+You are free to use any text editor for your project; however, we recommend beginners to use Visual Studio Code (VS Code).
 VS Code is a free, lightweight code editor that integrates seamlessly with git, remote servers, and community extensions.

 #### **If you're not using VS Code, you can skip to the [Python and Pip Setup section](#python-setup)**